postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

 ## Packaging an aspect

-There is nothing special about creating a NuGet package for a project that contains Caravela.Framework aspects, it works the same as creating a NuGet package for a regular .NET library.
+There is nothing special about creating a NuGet package for a project that contains Metalama.Framework aspects, it works the same as creating a NuGet package for a regular .NET library.